Pregnancy happens when sperm enters a vagina, travels through the cervix and womb to the fallopian tube and fertilises

-have sex every 2 to 3 days without using contraception – make sure sperm enters the vagina try to have sex around the time you are ovulating – this is usually 12 to 16 days after your last period started

-If you’re trying to get pregnant it’s important to take folic acid every day, eat a healthy diet, and drink no more than 1 to 2 units of alcohol once or twice a week.
+have sex every 2 to 3 days without using contraception – make sure sperm enters the vagina try to have sex around the time you are ovulating – this is usually 12 to 16 days before your period starts If you’re trying to get pregnant it’s important to take folic acid every day, eat a healthy diet, and drink no more than 1 to 2 units of alcohol once or twice a week.
 This will help your baby develop healthily.

 Non-urgent advice: See a GP if: